The 3D CAD Single Model Design Environment

 The Most Productive 3D CAD feature!

-This format is now promoted with Solidworks Conceptual Design program as the "Single Model Environment".
+This format is now promoted with Solidworks Product and Industrial Designer packages as the "Single Model Environment".
 The "Single Modeling Environment" is the most productive feature easily allowing increases in productivity of 10x.
 Dassault knows this functionality cannot be implemented in the dated Pro/e paradigm that Solidworks is based and is wondering how to move its base to this highly productive modeling environment before they realize the incredible increase in productivity and move to another more cost effective 3D CAD solution that already has this feature.

-have incorporated it into their new Solidworks Conceptual Design
+that they have incorporated it into their new

 Here is what Dassault says about the advantages of it in their advertising: